vtex-apps/io-documentation/docs/en/Recipes/store-management/configuring-a-b2b-environment.md

 ### Step 2 - Enabling B2B behavior

-With the Challenge properly installed and configured, it's time to make the VTEX IO platform understand that your store's environment will assume a B2B behavior.
+With the challenge properly installed and configured, it's time to make the VTEX IO platform understand that your store's environment will assume a B2B behavior.
 To do that, follow the steps below:

 1. Log into the desired account's admin;
 2. Access the **Apps** section in the admin's sidebar;